New to the Netherlands? Make your life easier in your new home country by downloading these top 10 must-have apps in the Netherlands.

 Other must-have Dutch housing apps:

 - Kamernet – find roommates and rooms across the Netherlands

 - Marktplaats – discover rooms, houses, and more on this Dutch buying and selling app

 The Netherlands is known around the world for the quality of its cycling infrastructure.
-In fact, the entire country is crisscrossed with safe and accessible cycle paths which make traveling by bike the preferred choice for many expats.
+In fact, Dutch cycling infrastructure crisscrosses the entire country with safe and accessible cycle paths, which makes traveling by bike the preferred choice for many expats.
 Occasionally, however, you may need more than two wheels, which is why you may want to download a car-sharing app.